-overcommitted is the polite word for it. the week is full, and half of what fills it you never actually chose. you look at the calendar like it happened to you.
+overcommitted is the polite word for it. the week is full, and half of what's on it you never actually chose. you look at the calendar like it happened to you.

 i know the look because it was my calendar too. and here's the thing i had backwards for years: i kept treating it as a planning problem. better systems, time blocking, learning to "protect my time." none of it held, because the calendar was never the problem. the calendar is just where the evidence piles up.

-an overcommitted week is made of maybe a dozen half-seconds. someone asks, and the yes is out before you've decided anything. it isn't generosity and it isn't bad planning — it's fear moving faster than choice. the guilt. everyone already going along, and you not wanting to be the only one who didn't. each yes takes about half a second, and none of them were decisions. then friday comes and you're living inside their sum.
+an overcommitted week is made of maybe a dozen half-seconds. someone asks, and the yes comes out before you've decided anything. it isn't generosity and it isn't bad planning — it's fear moving faster than you. the guilt. everyone already going along, and you not wanting to be the only one who didn't. none of them were decisions. then friday comes, and the week is just all of them added up.

 so you don't fix the calendar. you catch the next yes.

-the practice i use is four beats, under a second. notice the drift — the yes forming for something that isn't yours. touch one fixed point, the same one every time — a desk edge, a sternum, a watch band. say "here." — the period is part of the word. then one small thing that was already there: feet on the floor, one breath. now decide. sometimes the answer is still yes — some asks are actually mine. the point was never fewer commitments. it's that the ones i keep are ones i chose.
+the practice i use is four beats, under a second. notice the drift — the yes forming for something that isn't yours. touch one fixed point, the same one every time — a desk edge, a sternum, a watch band. say "here." then return — the thing in front of you gets you back. you're here again — no move to make. now decide. sometimes the answer is still yes — some asks are actually mine. the point was never fewer commitments. it's that the ones i keep are ones i chose.

-and honestly: i still miss more than i catch. some days the cue lands three times and the yes is already out all three. after still counts — the practice is the chain breaking and getting rebuilt, not the chain holding.
+and honestly: i still miss more than i catch. some days i touch the word and the yes is already out anyway. after still counts — the practice is the chain breaking and getting rebuilt, not the chain holding.